Flags of the Soviet Republics: Flags of other republics

 Flag of the Moldavian ASSR (1924–1940) (Note: The Moldavian AO, within the Ukrainian SSR, was upgraded to become the Moldavian ASSR, encompassing modern Transnistria (generally recognised as being within Moldova) and a number of territories that are now part of Ukraine, with the intention of winning over Bessarabians and the first step towards a revolution in Romania.
 In 1940, as a result of the Molotov–Ribbentrop Pact, Bessarabia and Northern Bukovina were ceded to and occupied by the Soviet Union during World War II; the ASSR and the newly-won territories were upgraded to a Union Republic as the Moldavian SSR.)

 Flag of the Tajik ASSR (1924–1929) (Note: The Tajik ASSR was an autonomous republic within the Uzbek SSR, created in 1924 during the redrawing of borders by nationality in Soviet Central Asia.
 Five years later it was promoted to a full Union Republic as the Tajik SSR.)

 Flag of the Transcaucasian SFSR (1922–1936) (Note: In 1922, the Armenian, Azerbaijan and Georgian SSRs were merged to form the Transcaucasian SFSR.
 In 1936, they were repartitioned back into the original three Union Republics.)

-Flag of the Pridnestrovian PMSSR/Transnistria (1990–1991/present) (Note: Current flag.
+Flag of the Pridnestrovian Moldavian SSR/Transnistria (1990–1991/present) (Note: Current flag.
 The flag of Transnistria, a state of limited recognition, is near-identical to the flag of the former Moldavian SSR.
 When Moldova became independent, some places in Transnistria refused to fly the new Moldovan flag and continued to fly the flags of the Soviet Union and of the Moldavian SSR.
 The SSR flag was officially reintroduced as the flag of Transnistria in 2000.
 Despite the flag and coat of arms, Transnistria is not a communist state.)

 Flag of the Turkestan ASSR (1918–1924) (Note: The Turkestan ASSR (initially, the Turkestan Soviet Republic) was an autonomous republic of the RSFSR located in Soviet Central Asia.
 Upon dissolution, the Turkestan ASSR was split into the Turkmen SSR, the Uzbek SSR, the Tajik ASSR, the Kara-Kirghiz AO and the Karakalpak AO.)